 Many performance testing tools are available in the market.
 Sometimes it is hard to find a suitable tool as per the requirement which needs PoC (Proof of Concept).
-PoC helps to compare the features of the tools and makes easy to take the decision.
+PoC helps to compare the features of the tools and makes it easy to take a decision.

 Basically, Performance Testing tools are of 2 types: